benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-union-find.md

 -	990. Satisfiability of Equality Equations
 - 1202.
 Smallest String With Swaps
 - 1319.
 Number of Operations to Make Network Connected
+- 1489.
+Find Critical and Pseudo-Critical Edges in Minimum Spanning Tree